 Please note that this article may or may not be fully updated, but it should be generally correct.
 If you want the most updated information on this topic, you should jump right now to japandriverslicense.com that site will be fully updated basically all the time.

-Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Luxembourg, Monaco, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, The Netherlands, The United Kingdom, Australia, New Zealand, Canada, Taiwan, South Korea, or USA (only Maryland [from Jan 2016] or Washington [from Jan 2017] )
+Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Monaco, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, The Netherlands, The United Kingdom, Australia, New Zealand, Canada, Taiwan, South Korea, or USA (only Hawaii, Maryland, Virginia, or Washington)

 If the license is valid (not expired, etc.), and you can prove residency in that country for a minimum of 3 months after license issuance you are not required to take either the written test or road test to convert your license.